-Part 5 of the regulations sets out the arrangements for enforcement of these regulations including by whom and offences and penalties.
+The regulations sets out the arrangements for enforcement of these regulations including by whom and offences and penalties.

 Operators of public transport and their employees do not have an enforcement function under the regulations.
-Enforcement as such is a function by and large of the Police, the British Transport Police, a PCSO or a person designated by the Welsh Ministers or a Local Authority.
+Enforcement as such is a function by and large of the Police, the British Transport Police, a PCSO or a person designated by the Welsh Ministers or a local authority.

 In the first instance, it is expected the approach will be to inform and encourage people to observe the regulations, including the wearing of face coverings by passengers on public transport, and other mitigations to control the spread of the virus.